MichaelCurrin/boris-the-babybot/README.md

 # Boris the BabyBot
-> Automation tool to run a simple Twitter bot
+> Automation tool to run a simple Twitter bot that posts random messages from a config

 ## Features